Ofelia M. Samar-Sy

-Ofelia Manibog Samar-Sy (born January 25, 1962) is a Filipino physician in Internal medicine and Cardiology, medical educator, medical director of Ibalong Medical Center in Legazpi City, Albay, in May 2014 she was appointed Dean, College of Medicine of Bicol Christian College.
+Ofelia Manibog Samar-Sy (born January 25, 1962) is a Filipino physician in Internal medicine and Cardiology, medical educator, former medical director of Ibalong Medical Center in Legazpi City, Albay, (1994-2004) in May 2014 she was appointed Dean, College of Medicine of Bicol Christian College.
 She is currently the Dean of Bicol University College of Medicine.

 Education

 In 1994 she was named an Associate Fellow of the Philippine Heart Association Philippine College of Cardiology.
 In May 1994 she became a Diplomate in Internal Medicine given by the Philippine College of Physicians.